sciencehistory/kithe/guides/file_handling.md

 When you are assigning a hash with existing `cache` location data, from a direct upload, very little is done on assignment, making it cheap and quick.
 After you succesfully save the model with the new assignment, "promotion" will be triggered in a background ActiveJob, from an `after_commit` hook, to stream the file from the remote location, extract metadata, and store.

-If you've fetched a Kithe::Asset, you can see if it's been promoted yet by checking `#stored?`.
+If you have a reference to a Kithe::Asset instance, you can see if it's been promoted yet by checking its `#stored?` method.

-In any case, when you assign and save _new_ file information on an asset, any previous stored bytes and derivatives should be automatically cleaned up for you, in a reliable and concurrency-safe fashion.
+In any case, when you assign and save _new_ file information on an asset, any previous stored bytes and derivatives are automatically cleaned up for you, in a reliable and concurrency-safe fashion.

 <a name="readingFiles"></a>
 ### Reading files and file info